ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/consumption/how-to-consume-data-subscription.dotnet.markdown

 {INFO/}

 {INFO: Timing out}
-If a worker fails to connect the server for a given time period, it will throw an exception and stop trying.
+If a worker loses the connection to the server for a given time period, it will throw an exception.

 * Timeout period: `ConnectionStreamTimeout`
 * Exception generated when the timeout period is exceeded: `OperationCanceledException`